mraiser/flow/README.md

 ### Background:
 Flow was originally written in Java as part of Newbound, an integrated development and runtime environment for peer-to-peer HTML5 web apps.
-Newbound supports Java, Python and Flow for server-side commands, and Javascript and Flow on the front-end.
+Newbound supports Java, Python, Rust, and Flow for server-side commands, and Javascript and Flow on the front-end.
 This repository contains a port of the Flow language interpreter from the original Java, Python and Javascript versions included with Newbound.
+Newbound uses this repo to compile and execute Rust code.

 - Java: https://github.com/mraiser/newbound/blob/master/runtime/botmanager/src/com/newbound/code/Code.java
 - Python: https://github.com/mraiser/newbound/blob/master/runtime/botmanager/src/newbound/code/code.py